GumTreeDiff/gumtree/README.md

 * it works on a tree structure rather than a text structure,
 * it can detect moved or renamed elements in addition of deleted and inserted elements.

 Thanks to these two features, GumTree is able to compute and show kick-ass diffs that will allow you to understand faster what changed between the two code files.
-GumTree comes with two GUIs (a web based and a Java swing based), and is compatible with several languages: Java, JavaScript, R and C. More languages are coming soon, if you want to help contact [me](www.labri.fr/perso/falleri).
+GumTree comes with two GUIs (a web based and a Java swing based), and is compatible with several languages: Java, JavaScript, Ruby, C and R. More languages are coming soon, if you want to help contact [me](www.labri.fr/perso/falleri).

 ## Installation